UK firm touts one-man flying machine for police and military

 "One person was able to take off and fly over a vast area of woodland for two hours.
 They located the cannabis farms and then simply called in the troops.
 Instead of 30-40 guys on the ground sweeping an entire forest, it required just three.
 It's really very efficient."

 Parajet currently makes and sells around 300 paramotors a year.
-Each "system" - which includes a glider, motor-driven propeller harness, helmet and safety equipment - is built using aircraft-grade aluminium and costs about 9,000 pounds ($15,400).
+Each "system" - which includes a glider, motor-driven propeller harness, helmet and safety equipment - is built using aircraft-grade aluminium and costs about 9,000 pounds.

 "We're not saying ‘Hey listen, a paramotor can do the job of a helicopter.’
 What we’re saying is that at certain times a paramotor can be used as an appropriate, cheaper alternative," said Prideaux-Brune.
 "Don't send a dumper truck to do a wheelbarrow's job."